 Click Here for our newspaper columns and radio broadcasts.

-Click Here for Webinars and Trainings.
+Click Here for Webinars, Trainings, Meat Processors and more.

 Crops & Soils

 The National Ag Statistics Service estimates there are 2,670 farms covering 1,037,000 acres of farm ground in the Wildcat District.
 On a wide majority of the acres corn, wheat, and soybeans are grown.
 Along with the three major crops, grain sorghum is produced as well as hay and forage crops.

 The Broomsedge Project will evaluate the impact of fertilization strategies on broomsedge in fescue and native grass hay fields in SE Kansas, over several years.
 At each of the five sites, fertilizer treatments will be applied based on each location’s soil analysis.
 During the first year, these fertilizer treatments are designed to consider lime, phosphorus and nitrogen and their effects on the persistence of broomsedge bluestem.
 Learn more here.